-One of the main advantages of Transferwise is its Exchange Rate.
+One of the main advantages of Transferwise is the exchange rate.

-Instead of fixing their own exchange rate, as most banks do, Transferwise use the Mid Market Exchange
+Instead of fixing their own exchange rate, as most banks do, Transferwise uses the Mid Market Exchange.

 That's the real-time exchange rate the banks and other financial services have access to (at least from what I understand).